lore/lore/README.md

 ![lore](https://cloud.githubusercontent.com/assets/5898306/13093056/654b5c76-d4c0-11e5-8968-643aae655030.png)

 Convention driven framework for React + Redux applications.
 Heavily opinionated and highly respectful.
+Built on React, Webpack, Redux and React-Router.

 ### NOT FOR PRODUCTION
 **PLEASE NOTE**: Lore is not currently recommended for use in production.
 It is still in active development, and